ImperialCollegeLondon/cdti_data_export/README.md

 >[!NOTE]
 > For Philips STEAM data, the scan log file should also be in the `<input_folder>`.

-Finally run the following command:
+Finally run the following command in the terminal:

 ```bash
 # for SE data